 Students must have completed a minimum of 30 credits and seniors must meet residency requirements in order to participate in semester off-campus programs.
 All students must have a minimum 2.5 grade point average and must complete the off-campus studies approval process.
 Unless otherwise noted, the following programs will be counted in the Bethel University GPA.

 American Studies Program (ASP)

 Founded in 1976, ASP serves as Bethel’s “Washington, D.C., campus.”
 Students gain hands-on experience with an internship in their chosen field and explore pressing national and international issues in public policy seminars that are issue-oriented and interdisciplinary.
 Internships are available in a wide range of fields.
 ASP bridges classroom and marketplace, combining biblical reflection, policy analysis, and real-world experience.
 Students are exposed to on-the-job learning that helps them prepare for their futures and gain perspective on God’s calling for their lives.
-They are challenged to discover for themselves the meaning of Christ’s lordship and how to put their beliefs into practice.
-The aim of the program is to help students prepare to live faithfully in contemporary society as followers of Christ.
-Students enroll in 16 semester hours of credit.
+Academic tracks are available in Public Policy or Strategic Communication.
+Students enroll in 15-16 semester hours of credit.

 Consortium Visitor Program